rmnavr/wy/docs/02_Basic.md

 # Empty lines policy

-Wy has special policy about empty lines — **you can't have empty lines inside one expression**.
+Wy has special policy about empty lines — **you can't have empty lines inside one expression** (with exception to valid hy-expressions and strings, which are always parsed as-is).

 ```hy
 ; Code below will be seen as 3 distinct s-expressions: